Friedrich Friedrichs: Aerial service

 Friedrichs then transferred to the Luftstreitkräfte.
 He underwent training from 1 October 1916 through 20 February 1917.
 He undertook aviation training at Cologne and Paderborn before learning artillery observation at Jüterbog.
 In June, having trained as both observer and pilot, he was posted to FA(A) 264, an artillery observation squadron.
 While serving with them, he won both classes of the Iron Cross.

 On 4 January 1918, he began a week's fighter training at Jastashule.
 Upon completion, he moved up to Royal Prussian Jagdstaffel 10, a part of Jagdgeschwader 1, to fly a Pfalz D.III.

 His first claim, on 18 March 1918, went unconfirmed.
 Three days later, he became a balloon buster, blasting one of the floating observation posts at Ruyalcourt, France, in the vicinity of the Somme.
 He scored once more in March, downing a SE.5a on the 27th.

 Friedrichs had no successes in April.
 He shot down a D.H.9 on 3 May, and a Sopwith Camel on the 15th.
 Three days later, he began a string of six consecutive victories over observation balloons that ended on 8 June 1918.
 This brought his count to ten.
 He ran off nine more triumphs that month, including four more balloons.
 He had one confirmed win, over a Nieuport 28 on 2 July, and an unconfirmed claim on 8 July.

 Killed in action

 On 15 July, an unexpected hazard caught up with Friedrichs.
 His aircraft caught fire in midair.
 It seems most probable that the incendiary bullets loaded on his airplane spontaneously ignited and set his Fokker D.VII on fire.
 Friedrichs parachuted out of the conflagration, but the parachute's harness and lines entangled in the plane's tail and Friedrichs fell to his death.

 Friedrich Friedrichs had already been awarded the Knight's Cross with Swords of the Hohenzollern House Order.
-He had also been recommended for the Pour le Merite.
+He had also been recommended for the Pour le Mérite.
 Reportedly, it was awarded on 20 July, five days after his death.
 However, the rolls of the order do not list him as a recipient.